Home » Blog » Bible & Character » Planning Homeschool Bible Time

 Planning Homeschool Bible Time Without Overwhelm

 It may very well drive some of you crazy to have so many studies/books going on at one time.
 That’s perfectly understandable.
-When I’m planning homeschool Bible time, I don’t always have this much going on!
-I just wanted to give an example of how you could manage two or three things concurrently.
+I don’t always have this much going on when planning homeschool Bible time!
+I just wanted to explain how you could manage two or three things concurrently.

-Many times, we’re just reading the Bible in the morning until we finish an entire book, then we take a little time off from the Bible to read a meaningful book together.
+We often read the Bible in the morning until we finish an entire book, and then we take a little time off from the Bible to read a meaningful book together.

 How do you go about planning homeschool Bible time?
 What are your favorite resources?
-Let me know if the comments!
+Let me know if you have any comments!

 You may also like…